 Exacq provides a wide range of non-proprietary NVR systems that are designed to support many different camera brands.
 This is a bit more complicated to set up but adds many more features and functions.
 You can select the computer’s horsepower and storage depending on the size of your surveillance system.
 It also adds the capability of using multiple NVR servers to support a much larger number of cameras.
 The Exacq NVR systems support small to medium size IP camera systems.

 Recording systems that use video management software are more of a build your own system.
 The software must be installed on your own Windows PC.
 The PC you select must have enough horsepower, RAM, and storage to support the total number of IP cameras.
 It makes these systems more complicated, but it provides a much more flexible solution.

 This is an example of a basic VMS solution that provides camera viewing and recording functions for a small to medium size camera installation.
 It includes a number of nice features such as mapping to help you locate your cameras, a mobile client, and optional central camera management.
 It is one of the easiest VMS platforms to install and use.
 This software is suggested for surveillance systems that have up to 128 cameras.

 Medium performance recording systems support up to 128 cameras.
 You can select the top end of the Exacq NVRs, or video management software (VMS).

 There are advanced models from Exacq that can support 128 cameras per server, with up to 120 TB of storage (RAID 6).
 Multiple servers can be used to support hundreds of cameras.
-These NVRs include some advanced features such as Mobile view of cameras, and optional central camera management.
+These NVRs include some advanced features such as a Mobile view of cameras and optional central camera management.

 The Professional level supports up to 128 cameras per server, it includes centrally managed camera views, events, and operator user rights.
 This is more difficult to install than TruViewIP, but has additional features such as advanced investigation tools, encryption of video, and multi-level maps.